 Biography

-He has published three books: Linguistics at Work: A Reader of Applications (published by Harcourt Brace, 1998); An Introductory English Grammar (co-authored with Norman C. Stageberg and published by Harcourt Brace, 2000); and Structural Ambiguity in English: An Applied Grammatical Inventory (published by Continuum, 2010).
-Professor Oaks has articles appearing in a variety of journals, including Lingua, General Linguistics; Reading Research and Instruction; the Journal of Technical Writing and Communication; the Journal of Linguistics and Language Teaching, IEEE Transactions on Professional Communication; Humor: International Journal of Humor Research; the Southern Journal of Linguistics; the Journal of Advertising Education; and Science, Religion & Culture.
+He has published several books: Linguistics at Work: A Reader of Applications (published by Harcourt Brace, 1998); An Introductory English Grammar (co-authored with Norman C. Stageberg and published by Harcourt Brace, 2000); Structural Ambiguity in English: An Applied Grammatical Inventory (2 vols., published by Continuum, 2010); and Perspectives on Latter-day Saint Names and Naming (co-edited with Paul Baltes & Kent Minson and published by Routledge, 2023).
+Professor Oaks has articles appearing in a variety of journals, including Lingua; General Linguistics; Reading Research and Instruction; the Journal of Technical Writing and Communication; the Journal of Linguistics and Language Teaching, IEEE Transactions on Professional Communication; Humor: International Journal of Humor Research; the Southern Journal of Linguistics; the Journal of Advertising Education; and Science, Religion & Culture.

 Research Interests

-Ambiguity, Structure of English, History of the English Language, Old English, Onomastics (Naming), Metaphors, and Applications of LinguisticsTeaching Interests
+Ambiguity, Structure of English, History of the English Language, Onomastics (Naming), Metaphors, Pragmatics, and Applications of LinguisticsTeaching Interests

-History of the English Language, Semantics, and Structure of EnglishEducation
+History of the English Language, Semantics and Pragmatics, and Structure of EnglishEducation

 - PHD, ENGLISH (ENGLISH LINGUISTICS) , PURDUE UNIVERSITY (1990)